 “Risk is like fire: If controlled, it will help you; if uncontrolled, it will rise up and destroy you.” –Theodore Roosevelt

 How can project managers make better decisions and get better results in the future?
 Try a risk review.

 Remember, the audit team focuses on "How did we do?"
 Were the risk management processes effective?
 We are looking backward.

 In contrast, risk reviews are prospective and forward-looking.
 We ask, "How will we do?"
 We modify our risk response plans and risk management processes to improve our chances in the future.

 Project managers and their teams periodically review their project risks for the following:

-For more helpful questions, check out my post 12 Questions For Monitoring Project Risks.
+Check out my post 12 Questions For Monitoring Project Risks for more helpful questions.